crazywhalecc/static-php-cli/README.md

 ## Sponsor this project

 You can sponsor my project on [this page](https://github.com/crazywhalecc/crazywhalecc/blob/master/FUNDING.md).
+A portion of your donation will be used to maintain the **static-php.dev** server.

 ## Open-Source License